f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab2/lab2.rst

 Task 3 - Test Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Open a new Firefox Private Browsing window and go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login``
+Open a new Firefox Private Browsing window and go to the WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` and login as **f5student**.

-#. login as f5student

 #.
-Your login should be blocked.
+Your login attempt should be blocked.

 #.
-Examine the recent event logs
+Examine the recent event logs under **Security -> Event Logs -> Application -> Requests** for the /WebGoat/login events.

    |lab3-04|